Therapy for parents raising children with disabilities.

 I understand that support is critical for parents raising children with disabilities.

 In these most challenging times, you are doing everything possible to care for your family, but the demands are endless.
-The pandemic added extreme pressure to an already contentious situation for families with I/DD loved ones and the effects continue to exist.
+The pandemic added extreme pressure to an already contentious situation for families with I/DD loved ones and some effects continue to exist.

 Emotional and mental support is essential in order for parents of children with disabilities to meet the arduous demands of their parenting journey.
 I cannot change the fact that a child has a complex disability and that life has dealt an unfair hand.
 However, I am confident that therapy can help you feel understood, more organized and better equipped to deal with a difficult reality.
 I believe that therapy can enhance your ability to be resilient and to cope more successfully with your challenges.